 Real estate has been turning average people into millionaires for years.
 It is a tool that people have used to generate wealth for centuries.

-This is where people from all over pool their money together, and that money is used to back real estate projects.
-This could be an equity investment, where you are an owner in the property.
+This is where people from all over pool their money together to back real estate projects.
+This could be an equity investment where you are an owner of the property.
 Or, it could be a debt investment where you are simply providing financing for a developer.

 We already covered the best real estate crowdfunding sites for non-accredited investors.
 Now, we will be going over the best options available right now for accredited investors looking to get in on this new investment opportunity.